 Head Coach/Assistant Athletics Director

-In 2016 Brewer led Marietta into the NCAA Tournament for the tenth time in his career as the Pioneer skipper.
+In 2018 Brewer led Marietta into the NCAA Tournament for the eleventh time in his career as the Pioneer skipper.
 Four of those appearances resulted in Regional titles and a trip to the World Series.
 The Etta Express has also captured seven OAC regular season and three OAC Tournament championships with Brewer at the helm.

 With three national titles, Brewer has secured his place in Marietta baseball history.
 With Brewer at the helm, the Etta Express won the 2006 national championship and became the first school since Rowan University in 1978-79 to win back-to-back Division III crowns with the 2011 and 2012 championships.